cccalan1108/Machine-Learning-Go-Rank-Prediction-System/README.md

 # ML Assignment 1: Go Rank Prediction System

+This repository contains the implementation for Assignment 1 of the Machine Learning (CSIE5043) course, Fall 2025, at National Taiwan University.
-This repository contains the implementatioThe goal of this assignment is to implement a Machine Learning model that can predict the playing strength (rank) of a Go player from their game records.
+The goal of this assignment is to implement a Machine Learning model that can predict the playing strength (rank) of a Go player from their game records.
 The dataset contains Go games annotated with player rank labels.
 Your task is to build a model that uses extracted features from the games to accurately estimate the player’s rank.

 # Kaggle
 https://www.kaggle.com/competitions/machine-learning-class-fall-2025-assignment-1-q-5/overview

+# Dataset Description

+train_set - the training set The training set consists of nine files, each corresponding to one rank (1D–9D).
+For example: log_9D_policy_train.txt contains data from 9-dan players, log_8D_policy_train.txt from 8-dan, and so on.
+Each file records all moves from many games of that rank.
+Each move includes multiple types of features (policy values, rank model outputs, strength score, lead information).

+test_set - the test set The test set has the same format, but samples are aggregated from different game sets than the training data.
+Test samples are grouped several games per sample.
+This ensures that models cannot rely on memorization and must generalize to unseen data.

+sample_submission.csv - a sample submission file in the correct format